 In its guidance, the state said, “On June 21, 2018, the United States Supreme Court ruling in South Dakota v.
 Wayfair (138 S.Ct.
 2080 ) eliminated the prohibition on a state imposing sales tax collection responsibilities on businesses that have no physical presence in that state.”

 Remote sellers (out-of-state retailers) with more than $300,000 in sales of tangible personal property delivered in the state and more than 100 sales of tangible personal property delivered in the state in the immediately preceding four sales tax quarters are required to immediately register with the state.
 The sales tax quarters are:

 - September 1 through November 30, and

 - December 1 through February 28/29.

 Most other states copied the threshold enacted by South Dakota.
-But New York State uses a lower threshold by only allowing 100 transaction before sales tax reporting and remittance is required by remote sellers.
+But New York State uses a lower threshold by only allowing 100 transactions before sales tax reporting and remittance is required by remote sellers.

 This could trigger a federal court challenge, but until such a challenge makes its way through the system, remote sellers will need to comply.

-Check out our Sales Tax Guide for more information.
+Refer to our Sales Tax Guide for more information.

 Subscribe to Our Newsletter

 Head over to our Facebook Group for Small Business Marketplace Sellers and interact with us and other small business owners.
 Follow us on Facebook, Twitter, or LinkedIn to stay up to date with relevant news and business insights for your online business.